SussexUCU/USS/data/assets_returns/nominal/README.md

 ## note 2

-1987-1995
+The 1996 report and accounts is the earliest available document, but it is possible to get earlier information on assets and investment returns.

-The 1996 accounts reports page 14
-  'The 10 year return for the fund was 13.2% per annum, just ahead of the average fund and, again, well ahead of growth in average earnings of 6.5% and retail prices of 4.6% over the same period.'
+The 1996 accounts reports page 14 'The 10 year return for the fund was 13.2% per annum, just ahead of the average fund and, again, well ahead of growth in average earnings of 6.5% and retail prices of 4.6% over the same period.'

-The 1996 accounts reports page 14
-  18.4% return for 1996
+The 1996 accounts reports page 14 an 18.4% return for 1996

-Using the annualised figure of 13.2% the previous 9 years would average 12.6%
+Using the annualised figure of 13.2% and the 1996 figure of 18.4% the previous 9 years would average 12.6%